-Primary mitigation, as per the mitigation hierarchy (avoid, minimise, then mitigate) would involve the avoidance of all areas of mapped High sensitivity vegetation, with relocation of the development area within High sensitivity vegetation into an area of Medium sensitivity (as per Figure 2), which will also result in conservation of essentially all the site subpopulation of Brianhuntleya intrusa (Near Threatened), and all of the site population of Aspalathus lactea ssp. breviloba population (Vulnerable).
-However, the applicant does not wish to consider any change to the proposed layout shown in Figure 1b.
+Primary mitigation, as per the mitigation hierarchy (avoid, minimise, then mitigate) would involve the avoidance of all areas of mapped High sensitivity vegetation, with relocation of the development area within southeastern High sensitivity vegetation into an area of Medium sensitivity (as per Figure 1c and 2), which will also result in conservation of essentially all the site subpopulation of Brianhuntleya intrusa (Near Threatened), and all of the site population of Aspalathus lactea ssp. breviloba population (Vulnerable).
+However, the applicant does not wish to consider any change to the proposed layout 2 shown in Figure 1b, as he does not deem it feasible or desirable.